ConnorMarcus/SYSC3303Project/README.md

 3. Alternatively, all the JUnit Test Classes can be run by right-clicking on the "com.sysc3303.project.test" package and selecting Run As > JUnit Test.

-***NOTE:*** If you encounter an error when running the project or the test cases in Eclipse you may need to clean the project by selecting in the menu Project > Clean.
+***NOTE:*** If you encounter an error when running the project or the test cases in Eclipse you may need to clean the project by selecting the menu Project > Clean.